 More Ways to Get Involved with Western Monarch Conservation

-Monarch Alert is a citizen-science based research project based out of Cal Poly in San Luis Obispo, CA. The project focuses on demography and population fluctuations of western monarchs by sampling overwintering populations in San Luis Obispo and Monterey Counties.
+Monarch Alert is a community-science based research project based out of Cal Poly in San Luis Obispo, CA. The project focuses on demography and population fluctuations of western monarchs by sampling overwintering populations in San Luis Obispo and Monterey Counties.
 You can get involved with Monarch Alert by tagging and releasing monarchs.

 Pacific Grove Museum of Natural History

-The PG Museum offers a citizen science program to students and adults interested in monitoring monarch overwintering sites across Monterey County from November through February.
+The PG Museum offers a community science program to students and adults interested in monitoring monarch overwintering sites across Monterey County from November through February.
 They have a number of other volunteer opportunities at both the museum and the Pacific Grove Monarch Sanctuary.

 Opportunities Across the Country

 Report your sightings of the monarch migration, the first eggs, caterpillars, pupae, or adults of the season, fall roosts, and other observations!
 Check out Journey North’s maps to watch the movement of monarchs across the country.
 The east coast is well represented, but they could use more data points from the western U.S.!

 Monarch Health is a community science project to track the spread of a protozoan parasite, called O.e., across North America.
 Volunteers sample wild monarchs and collect any spores from the parasites that may be present on a monarch’s abdomen.
 Samples are then sent back the project’s lab in Georgia, where they are analyzed.

 Researchers at the University of Minnesota Monarch Lab are teaming up with community scientists across the United States and Canada to collect long-term data on larval monarch populations and milkweed habitat.
 You can join their project to better understand how and why monarch populations vary in time and space.